 Alternatives to the Chase Freedom Unlimited Card

-If you’re looking for a solid cash back card from another issuer, the Blue Cash Everyday® Card from American Express is hard to beat.
-Like the two Chase options, this card offers a $150 welcome offer for spending $500 in the first 3 months.
+If you’re looking for a solid cash back card from another issuer, the Capital One Quicksilver Cash Rewards Credit Card is hard to beat.
+This card offers a $200 welcome offer for spending $500 in the first 3 months.
 There’s also no annual fee.
-This card differs in that it offers 3% cash back on your first $6,000 in annual grocery purchases, 2% cash back at gas stations, and 1% cash back for everything else.
+This card differs in that it offers a flat 1.5% cash back across all categories.
+You’ll also get a 0% APR on purchases and balance transfers for the first 15 months (14.99%-24.99% variable APR after that).
 With offers like that, this card also deserves your consideration.
-Compare this card with other cash back cards here.

-If you love cash back rewards, this card is definitely a good option.
+If you love cash back rewards, this card is one of the best options you’ll find.

 As always, thanks for reading!
 Please leave any comments or questions below.